Robert-Clark-1990/MSP1_Mill_Comedy/README.md

    To fix: Unnecessary media query deleted.

+## Meeting the Site needs

+As outlined in the Project and User Goals, there were 9 main things that were required of the site:

+### Project Goals

+1. To create an experience that gives the user a clear understanding of Milly’s creative stylings through the use of colour, images, and written content.

+2. To showcase a creative curriculum vitae of Milly’s work for potential clients or producers who may be interested in working with her.

+These goals have been successfully met through the use of the Tea with the Morale Queen brand identity, and clear links to Milly's podcast, stand up clips, and social media.

+#### First-time visitors

+1. To be able to easily understand the purpose of the site, and navigate through the sections with ease.

+2. To be able to find information pertaining to Milly Armstrong Clark's upcoming or ongoing projects.

+3. To be able to easily locate social media links, and be able to contact Milly through an inbuilt contact form.

+These goals have been met through use of responsive navigation at the top and bottom of the screen, and clearly identified links to Milly's work.

+#### Returning visitors

+1. To be able to easily locate necessary information such as podcast or stand up video links.

+2. To be able to easily access links to social media.

+These goals have been met through use of responsive navigation at the top and bottom of the screen, and clearly identified links to Milly's work.

+#### Potential Client

+1. To be able to gain an understanding of Milly’s creative style through the content provided.

+2. To have an easily accessible contact form to reach Milly.

+These goals have been met through use of responsive navigation at the top and bottom of the screen, and clearly identified links to Milly's work and a designated contact page.

+In summary, this project has met all of its intended goals, and has met necessary criteria for a responsive and user friendly website.

 # Deployment

+### Running this project from the repository

 This project was created using **Gitpod**, and pushed to **GitHub**.
 To deploy this page to GitHub from it's GitHub repository, the following steps were taken: